 Google’s data shows that while more than half of overall web traffic comes from mobile, mobile conversion rates are lower than desktop.
 They looked at 11 million mobile ads’ landing pages spanning 213 countries.
 The results of their study revealed some pretty disquieting observations and confirmed their thesis that even as most traffic is now occurring over 4G rather than 3G, the majority of mobile sites are still very slow and bloated with too many elements.

 In an article called “The need for mobile speed: How mobile latency impacts publisher revenue”, DoubleClick shared that publishers whose mobile sites load in 5 seconds earn up to 2x more mobile ad revenue than those whose sites load in 19 seconds.
 And in the Think with Google piece from earlier this year about mobile page speed industry benchmarks, the basic premise and conclusion backed by data and research is that speed equals revenue, faster is better, and less is more.

 All this to say that faster is better when it comes to how quickly a mobile page should display content to users.
 So as of spring 2018, best practice is to serve mobile pages in under 3 seconds.

-With this refresher on performance metrics out of the way, check back for the next post in this series to learn about application performance monitoring and how it can help improve site performance.
+With this refresher on performance metrics out of the way, check out the next post in this series, Application Performance Monitoring: What and Why?, to learn about application performance monitoring and how it can help improve site performance.